Monica McWilliams: Career

 McWilliams, a Catholic residing in south Belfast, co-founded (with Pearl Sagar, a Protestant social worker from East Belfast, and other women) the Northern Ireland Women's Coalition (NIWC), a political party with a feminist platform in an era where civil liberties, let alone women's rights, were difficult to gain traction on.
 She was inspired by Martin Luther King and watched the civil rights movement grow under his leadership in North America, noting herself that rights in Northern Ireland were of real concern too.
 Her focus for Northern Ireland was on a broader vision of peace based on inclusion, human rights and equality.

 In 1996, McWilliams won a seat with Sagar representing the Women’s Coalition at the multi-party peace talks in Northern Ireland leading to the 1998 Good Friday Agreement.
-She joined 3% of global women as a signatory to an international peace treaty.
+She joined the small average percentage of female signatories (5%) to international peace treaties.
 She faced frequent sexism and ridicule in the Forum for Dialogue and Understanding, which sat alongside the peace talks, and challenged the way in which women in public life were subjected to such behaviour.
 In the peace accord, she contributed to the securing of key outcomes such as restitution for victims, inclusion of reconciliation, integrated education, shared housing and a civic forum rather than a sole focus on decommissioning and disarmament.
 This was key to the success of the Good Friday agreement.

 She was elected as one of two Northern Ireland Women’s Coalition Members of the Legislative Assembly in Northern Ireland (the other being Jane Morrice) from 1998 to 2003, representing South Belfast.
 During the negotiations following the Agreement, she was the Chairperson of the Human Rights Sub-Committee until 2003.
 In the 2003 Assembly election she lost her seat by a few hundred votes.
 After ten years in existence, the NIWC decided in 2006 to stand down the party.

 McWilliams returned to her university post from 2003 until she was appointed by the Secretary of State for Northern Ireland as full-time Chief Commissioner of the Northern Ireland Human Rights Commission in June 2005, for a three-year term.
 She was reappointed for a second term, in September 2008.
 Under her six-year leadership, the Commission finalized the advice on a Bill of Rights for Northern Ireland.
 It was presented to the UK government in December 2008 where legislation on a Bill of Rights for Northern Ireland is still awaited.
 In 2011 she returned to the University of Ulster as Professor of Women's Studies in the Transitional Justice Institute which carries out research on gender, transition, human rights and conflict.